ADR-153: Transform SDK component

 Semantics

-In any rendering engine, to project the three-dimensional points on a two-dimensional screen, matrix transformations are used.
-It is first required to calculate the "world matrix" of an entity.
-Then that matrix is used to calculate all the local positions of each vertex.
-And then those vertex positions are projected to the screen coordinates using a "view matrix" and the "projection matrix".
-We will focus now in the first one, the "world matrix".
-To calculate it, all the components of the vectorial TransformComponent are used, taking into consideration the parent entity's "world matrix".
-But parenting of entities is a complex for an ECS-based engine, becayse entities are stored in a flat structure, and trees are a synthetic construct for positioning purposes only.
+In any rendering engine, to project three-dimensional points onto a two-dimensional screen, matrix transformations are used.
+To calculate an entity's "world matrix," the TransformComponent's position, rotation, and scale components are used, taking into consideration the parent entity's "world matrix".
+However, parenting of entities is complex for an ECS-based engine because entities are stored in a flat structure, and trees are a synthetic construct for positioning purposes only.

-One of the complexities is that rendering engines usually require a acyclic tree-like structure to calculate all the world matrices.
-Due to the commutative nature of the CRDT messages, there may be scenarios in which, during a window of time, the reflected state of the messages contain cycles in the parenting hierarchy.
+One complexity is that rendering engines typically require an acyclic tree-like structure to calculate all world matrices.
+Due to the commutative nature of the CRDT messages, there may be scenarios where, during a window of time, the reflected state of the messages contains cycles in the parenting hierarchy.

-The RECOMMENDED implementation path is to move the entities to the root level of the scene while there are parenting cycles.
-Always prioritizing the best possible performance for the best case scenario (state without cycles).
-If the scenes are well programmed, after processing all CRDT messages the scene should converge towards a cycle-less DAG starting on the root entity.
+The RECOMMENDED implementation path is to move entities to the root level of the scene while there are parenting cycles, prioritizing the best possible performance for the best-case scenario (state without cycles).
+If scenes are well programmed, processing all CRDT messages should lead to the scene converging towards a cycle-less DAG starting on the root entity.

-To elaborate on the parenting process, we must first introduce how vertex projection works on 3D engines.
-It is all based on matrix calculations.
-Starting from an identity matrix, we can translate, scale or rotate the matrix by multiplying the same matrix by a rotated identity or rotated scale matrix, as many times as needed.
+To elaborate on the parenting process, we must first introduce how vertex projection works in 3D engines.
+It is based on matrix calculations.
+Starting from an identity matrix, we can translate, scale, or rotate the matrix by multiplying it by a translated identity or rotated scale matrix, as many times as needed.

-The process of calculating the world matrix, allows us to change the reference system for each entity.
-And it is performed by multiplying the parent entity's world matrix by the current entity's world matrix.
+The process of calculating the world matrix allows us to change the reference system for each entity.
+It is performed by multiplying the parent entity's world matrix by the current entity's world matrix.

-Matrix operations are multiplications, and matrix multiplication are not commutative operations (a*b) != (b*a).
-This forces every rendering engine to process and traverse the entire tree of the entities from the root entity downwards, using preorder.
+Matrix operations are multiplications, and matrix multiplication is not commutative (a*b) != (b*a).
+This forces every rendering engine to process and traverse the entire tree of entities from the root entity downward, using preorder.

-And since matrix operations are multiplications, in the cases where there is no Transform component, we must assume identity matrix.
-Otherwise it would render every position in the 0,0,0 coordinates.
-The Identity values for the TransformComponent are defined as follow:
+Since matrix operations are multiplications, in cases where there is no Transform component, we must assume an identity matrix.
+Otherwise, it would render every position at the 0,0,0 coordinates.
+The Identity values for the TransformComponent are defined as follows:

 // the identity transform